UCRBrainGameCenter/PART_Utilities/docs/PARTScriptingGuide.md

 ## Data Types

-There are four datatypes currently implemented in PART scripts.
+There are four basic datatypes currently implemented in PART scripts.
 These are Integers, Doubles, Strings, and Booleans.

 **Integers**, or `int` in declarations, are signed 32-bit integers.
 This means that they cannot hold any fractional values (values after the decimal place are automatically `floor`ed), can hold a value anywhere between −2,147,483,648 and 2,147,483,647.